 “She tells me she’s a croc hunter.”

 Both parents laugh cautiously, “Yesterday a few of these jellies washed up on shore,” the mum explains, “we panicked until the lifeguard told us they’d lost their stingers.
 He said the kids could hurl them around like footballs.
 I actually wish he hadn’t told them that.”

-With this more official sounding news, G wants in on the jelly hunt.
+With this more official sounding news, our son now wants in on the jelly hunt.
 We oblige.

 When I sat down to write this post, I thought I’d look up the story of these jellyfish myself.
 It turns out, Blue Blubber Jellyfish (their scientific name) don’t actually have stingers to lose.
 What they have, are hundreds of tiny mouths on those chunky legs of theirs.
 They sting their prey with multiple venomous bites from these mini orifices.
 If they come up on shore, it’s because they’re dead.
 They won’t bite if they aren’t alive-unlike box or bluebottle jellyfish.
 The latter defend themselves from beyond the grave with enough venom in their dead tentacles to paralyze a horse.

 However, if you find yourself swimming with Blue Blubbers, beware.
 While the bites won’t kill you, they can be itchy to some and a little rashy to others.
 You won’t know if you’re the allergic one (surely that’s me) until you get stung and big welts hang around for months.